ontohub/hets-agent/README.md

 We recommend to have one API-key per hets-agent instance.

 # Usage
-Make sure that the ontohub-backend has been started at least once to set a version requirement.
+Make sure to run `rails rabbitmq:send_hets_version` from the `ontohub-backend` repository before the first start to set a version requirement.
 * To start it in the development environment, run
     ```
     bundle exec bin/hets-agent